-The proposed development provides a variety of housing units inclusive of one, two, three and four bedroom units to accommodate a range of family sizes and living circumstances.
+The proposed development provides a variety of housing units inclusive of one, two, three and four bedroom units in houses, duplexes and apartments to accommodate a range of family sizes and living circumstances.

 HCO3.2 To require the provision of a minimum of 0.13 childcare spaces per dwelling on a pro-rata basis in the Key Development Areas, in accordance with the phasing requirements set out in Section 13 Implementation.